lni/dragonboat/docs/storage.md

 * implement the ILogDB interface defined in the github.com/lni/dragonboat/raftio package
 * pass a factory function that creates such a custom Log DB instance to the LogDBFactory field of your NodeHostConfig instance
-* when building your applications, set the build tag named dragonboat_no_rocksdb so RocksDB won't be required.
-You don't have to set this build tag if RocksDB is available on your system.